limyreth/pacman_generator/README.rst

     - and the new destination may not be a neighbour of where we just came from

-    - except after pacman has eaten an energizer or a ghost
+    - except after pacman has eaten an energizer, or ghosts become invulnerable again

-    - except as pacman, after having eaten a fruit
+    - except as pacman, after having eaten a fruit or a ghost

   - Players may not stand still (except for ghosts who aren't allowed to leave the ghost pen yet)